oboberg/docker_readmes/opsim4_docker/README.md

 # Real working example (bash script method)

 I made a fresh directory in `$HOME` called `test_container`.
+If you cloned this repo directory I have provided the `test_container` directory and it contains the `docker_opsimv4.sh` script.

 Here are the contents assuming it is my present working directory.
 ~~~
 $ ls
 $ docker_opsimv4.sh  opsimv4_data/